68proxy/odin-recipes/README.md

 # odin-recipes
  The odin project, HTML project on recipes

- Learning to use HTML theough the Odin Project
+ Learning to use HTML through the Odin Project

+index.html updated links